 Generally, the term microcontroller refers to firmware-only processor, and a processor that runs an operating system from external storage is called an embedded processor, or a central processor if it’s in a device with lots of other processors.
 For example, the Arduino is a microcontroller.
 The Raspberry Pi and BeagleBone Black are embedded processors, and phones, tablets, and laptops are multi-processor devices running a central processor.

 A processor, whether microcontroller or multimedia processor, can’t operate alone.
 It needs support components.
 For a microcontoller, you need at least a voltage regulator and usually an external clock called a crystal.
 You might also add circuitry to protect it in case it’s powered wrong, or in case the wrong voltage and current are plugged into the IO pins.
 You might include communications interfaces as well.
-This extra circuitry determines the base cost of a development board like the Arduino or the Raspberry Pi.
+This extra circuitry determines the base cost of a development board like the Arduino (Figure 4) or the Raspberry Pi (Figure 5).

 Development boards usually include: